Galway International Rally: History

-The Galway Rally was the first ever international rally run in Ireland in 1971.
-It was also the first round of the European Rally Championship run in Ireland (in 1975), introduced the first computer-generated result system (1975), represented the first round of the new Irish Tarmac Rally Championship (in 1978), saw the first female Clerk of the Course, Bridget Brophy (in 1982), and introduced the youngest Clerk of the Course of an any International Rally, Mike Smith (in 1988).
+The rally has been staged annually as an International event from its inception in 1971, being the first international rally run in Ireland.
+From 1975 to 1982, the Galway International Rally was included as a stage of the European Rally Championship, while in 1978 the rally hosted the opening stage of the first Irish Tarmac Rally Championship.
+The rally introduced the first computer-generated result system (1975), saw the first female Clerk of the Course, Bridget Brophy (in 1982), and introduced the youngest Clerk of the Course of an any International Rally, Mike Smith (in 1988).